plandes/deepnlp/doc/md/movie-example.md

 NLP] APIs.
 It is assumed you have read the [deeplearn API] documentation and are reading this in parallel with the [deep NLP] documentation.

+Note that this project has a lot of configuration as it was written before [resource libraries], and the vast majority of its configuration is no longer necessary to write as demonstrated by the [clickbate example](clickbate.md).
+However, it gives a comprehensive example of how all the components are configured.

 Note that there is quite a bit of inline documentation in the [configuration file] so it is recommended the reader follow it while reading this tutorial.